-From this perspective also the, over 2020 prescribed UFR of 3.75% by EIOPA introduces a risk.
+From this perspective also the, over 2021 prescribed UFR of 3.60% by EIOPA introduces a risk.
 Over the course of time, the positive valuation effect of the UFR reduces, which puts downward pressure on the trend in solvency in the future.
-EIOPA decided to yearly decrease the UFR starting in 2018 with 0.15% per year with a starting point of 4.20%, per 1 January 2021 the applicable UFR will decrease to 3.60%.
+EIOPA annually re-calculates the UFR in accordance with the methodology to derive the UFR.
+For the euro the calculated target UFR for 2020 is 3.50%.
+As the UFR for the euro was 3.75% in 2020 and the annual change of the UFR is according to the methodology limited to 15 basis points, the applicable UFR is 3.60% in 2021.
+Per 1 January 2022 the applicable UFR will decrease to 3.45%.
 This will have a negative impact on solvency.

-The tables below show the sensitivity of the IFRS result, IFRS equity and Solvency II ratio to changes in interest rates as a result of a decrease or an increase by 0.50% of the interest rates (maintaining the UFR at 3.75%), decreases in the UFR of 0.15% and 0.5% and the impact of the VA on the Solvency II ratio.
+The tables below show the sensitivity of the IFRS result, IFRS equity and Solvency II ratio to changes in interest rates as a result of a decrease or an increase by 0.50% of the interest rates (maintaining the UFR at 3.60%), decreases in the UFR of 0.15% and 0.5% and the impact of the VA on the Solvency II ratio.